angeella/pARI/cran-comments.md

 Dear CRAN Team,
 this is a resubmission of package 'pARI'.
-I have added the following changes:
+I have added the following changes: update documentation.
 Please upload to CRAN.
 Best, Angela

-# Package pARI 1.1.0
+# Package pARI 1.1.1

 Reporting is done by packager version 1.13.0